Gautam Mitra

-Gautam Mitra is a research scientist in the field of Operational Research in general and computational optimization and modelling in particular.
+Gautam Mitra was a research scientist in the field of Operational Research in general and computational optimization and modelling in particular.
 In 2004 he was awarded the title of ‘distinguished professor’ by Brunel University in recognition of his contributions in the domain of computational optimization, risk analytics and modelling.
 He headed the Mathematics Department (1990-2001) and subsequently founded the Center for the Analysis of Risk and Optimization Modelling Application (CARISMA).
-He is an emeritus Professor of Brunel University and a visiting professor of University College London.
-He has published five books and over hundred and fifty research articles.
+He was an emeritus Professor of Brunel University and a visiting professor of University College London.
+He published five books and over hundred and fifty research articles.